-Facing Down Flu: 5 Facts To Know Now
+What You Need To Know About This Year's Flu Season

 Shots may still be available from your doctor or local health clinic, as well as at some chain drugstores.
 Check the Vaccine Finder website for a location near you.

-4. Basic precautions may spare you and your family from days in bed.
+4. Basic precautions may spare you and your family from days in bed

 As much as possible, avoid people who are sick.
 Wash your hands frequently and avoid touching your mouth, nose and eyes.